swa-aham/swa-aham/README.md

 # 💫 About Me:
 I am a passionate software engineer with 1+ years of industry experience crafting efficient and user-friendly applications.

-- 👨‍💻 Know about my skills, projects and background at [sohammandaviya.dev](https://sva-aham.vercel.app/)
+- 👨‍💻 Know about my skills, projects & background at [sohammandaviya.dev](https://sva-aham.vercel.app/)

 - 📫 How to reach me **sohammandaviya@gmail.com**